Choosing a school that is right for you is important. And as you research schools, we are sure that you have questions, too.

 You don’t need any prior experience in the medical aesthetics field.
 In fact, anyone can take our cosmetic laser courses.
 You just need to be at least 18 years old and hold a high school diploma or GED.

-Our CE/CME courses are designed for nurses, doctors and other medical professionals.
+Our CE/CME courses are designed for nurses, doctors and medical professionals.
 Documentation of your current licensure is required with course registration.

 2. How much do the courses cost?